HanwenZheng/Australian-Politicians-Recognition-App/README.md

 # Australian Politicians Recognition App
 ## A University of Melbourne project
 In this project, we use thousands of images of Australian politicians to train a face recognition network over pretrained Alexnet / MobileNet models.
+## Working Environment
+Codes in this project assumes you are using the following environment:
+- Python 3.7.3
+- Anaconda 3
 ## File Structure
 |Folder|Contents|
 |-|-|